 - While the chicken wings bake, prepare the sauce.

-For the Korean Wing Sauce:
+Make the Gochujang Wing Sauce:

-- Combine all of the sauce ingredients in a small saucepan set over medium heat.¼ cup low-sodium soy sauce, 2 tablespoons gochujang, 2 tablespoons ketchup, 2 tablespoons rice vinegar, 2 tablespoons brown sugar, 1 teaspoon grated fresh garlic, 1 teaspoon grated fresh ginger, 1 teaspoon cornstarch
+- Combine all of the sauce ingredients in a small saucepan set over medium heat.¼ cup low-sodium soy sauce, 2 tablespoons gochujang, 2 tablespoons ketchup, 2 tablespoons rice vinegar, 2 tablespoons brown sugar, 1 teaspoon grated fresh garlic, 1 teaspoon fresh ginger, 1 teaspoon cornstarch

 - Cook for 3-4 minutes, or until the sauce has thickened enough to coat the back of a spoon.
 Set aside until ready to use.